GluuFederation/docs-ce-prod/3.1.0/source/api-guide/uma-api.md

             <th>_id</th>
             <td>required</td>
             <td>A string value repeating the authorization server-defined
-            identifier for the web resource corresponding to the resource set.
+            identifier for the web resource corresponding to the resource.
 Its appearance in the body makes it readily available as an object identifier for various resource set management tasks.</td>
             <td>string</td>
         </tr>
         <tr>